dude56987/HackBox/README.md

 ####NOTE:

-    Nothing has been built yet to remove all the changes the program does to the system.
 	Currently you would need to do a fresh reinstall of the operating system to clean all the changes.
 However the above commands do remove the installer itself and most media assets installed.